Eco Church

 In our March 2021 bulletin we shared our findings on different personal carbon footprint calculators including links and tips on how to use them and how much it would cost to offset one's footprint.
 We encouraged all newsletter recipients to work out their own footprints and intend to repeat or update the research each New Year as an annual reminder and resolution.

 Our annual Summer Fair which took place on 10 July 2021 rebranded as an Eco Summer Fair.
 Features included: plenty of plant based food options; no single use plastics; preloved clothing stall; upcycled gifts and furniture stalls; and a Fairtrade stall.
 (See further details on the fair here.)
-The Parochial Church Council (PCC) asked the Eco Church Action Group to nominate an environmental charity to receive a share of the profits from the fair and we chose one local - Trees for Cities and one global - Water Aid
+The Parochial Church Council (PCC) asked the Eco Church Action Group to nominate an environmental charity to receive a share of the profits from the fair and we chose one local - Trees for Cities and one global - Water Aid.

 As part of Creationtide we are planning an Eco Outreach day on 26 September 2021, when we will invite all the local community including local schools to visit the church and churchyard and learn about our commitment to environmental issues in general and climate justice in particular, tying the occasion in with our work towards racial justice.